mariswarycharan/mariswarycharan/README.md

-Here's a polished, professional, and visually appealing GitHub README.md markdown tailored specifically from your resume:

----

 # 👋 Hi, I'm Charan A A - ML Engineer & AI Enthusiast 🚀

 I'm passionate about transforming innovative ideas into reality through AI and Machine Learning, crafting solutions in **Computer Vision, NLP, Large Language Models, Generative AI, and MLOps**.
 Always excited to collaborate on projects redefining technology's future!